Don't you know which beach to visit in Salvador, Brazil? Here is a complete guide with the best beaches in Salvador and the region. Check it out!

 Salvador has a predominantly hot and humid climate.
 During the year, the temperature usually varies from 22 °C to 31 °C.

-Now that you know more about the best beaches in Salvador and the region, tell us: Which one is your favorite?
+Now that you know more about the best beaches in Salvador and its surrounds, tell us: Which one is your favorite?

 *The values mentioned were collected in November 2021 for reference only and are subject to change.